Watch misni sdedn nises

 3. Enables Licensing Options:

-4. Compliance and Legal Requirements:
+4. Ensures Compliance and Security

 How DRM Technology Works

-3. Secure Playback & Anti-Piracy Measures
+3. Secure Playback & Anti-Piracy Features

 Types of DRM Technologies